-Nothing quite beats the comforting sound of multiple rich sawtooths softened by a warm, squishy filter! tràigh is a classic transistor ladder low pass filter.
-(24dB/octave).
-Derived from classic East coast designs, the Tràigh is suited for creating fat, warm subtractive voices.
-With it’s built in 3 channel mixer, the design is optimised for summing multiple audio signals and softening them into a single warm, comforting cushion of sound.
+Nothing quite beats the comforting sound of multiple rich sawtooths softened by a warm, squishy filter. tràigh is a classic transistor ladder low pass filter with a -24dB/octave slope (4 pole).
+Derived from classic East coast designs, tràigh is suited for creating fat, warm subtractive voices.
+With its built in three channel mixer, its optimised design allows for summing multiple audio signals and softening them into a warm, comforting cushion of sound.

 tràigh | traːj | noun (coastal tide) the rising and falling of the sea due to the attraction of the moon, to ebb, recede, settle, empty

 - Transistor ladder circuit architecture 24dB/octave low-pass